oroinc/documentation/book/search.rst

 Indexing Entities
 -----------------

-Each time an entity is updated, the changed data need to be persisted into the search index.
+Each time an entity is updated, the changed data needs to be persisted into the search index.
 The mapping of your entity fields to the search index can be configured either globally (under the ``oro_search`` key) or in a config file named ``search.yml`` which must be located in the bundle's ``Resources/config``